tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

   - #### Player-driven Economy
     - Create a living, breathing economic system where player actions and choices directly influence trade, scarcity, and value of goods along the Silk Road.

-  - #### Cultural Authenticity
+  - #### Cultural Flavor
-    - Showcase the diversity of cultures along the Silk Road, from China to Rome, with authentic representations of customs, languages, and traditions.
+    - Showcase the diversity of cultures along the Silk Road, from China to Rome, with representations of customs, languages, and traditions.

   - #### Narrative-rich Questing
     - Offer branching, consequence-driven quests that go beyond simple kil and fetch tasks, immersing players in complex storylines and moral dilemmas.